fvidalf/ipre-debate-agentes-front/API_DOCUMENTATION.md

 #### `GET /configs/{config_id}`

-Retrieves a specific public config by ID.
+Retrieves a specific config by ID.
+Only the owner can access their configs.

 **Path Parameters:**
 - `config_id` (string): UUID of the config